Deivulgaris66/Metamonism/README.md

 #### For New Disciplinary Models:
 1. Start from `CORE/` axioms and operators
-2. Show explicit derivation from КМИ structure
+2. Show explicit derivation from CMI structure
 3. Formulate falsifiable predictions
 4. Maintain ontological consistency